9:00 AM: Breakfast

-Artisanal donuts are baked hourly and the free range chicken sandwiches are prepared by order.
+Artisanal donuts are baked hourly and the free-range chicken sandwiches are prepared by order.
 The quality is present in every heavenly bite you take.
 Donuts range from outrageously sweet creations to light concoctions.
 Favorites are Cinnamon Toast Crunch, Candied Bacon Maple, and Lemon Thyme Pistachio.
-They also serve Blueberry Lemon, Triple Dark Chocolate, and an Horchata Twist with Dulce De Leche.
+They also serve Blueberry Lemon, Triple Dark Chocolate, and a Horchata Twist with Dulce De Leche.
 Each trip you make, I suggest trying a new flavor.
 You can’t go wrong.

 Jacks N Joe is one of the best breakfast places you will find in Los Angeles.
 With outstanding pancakes from classic Jack’s Banana Pancakes to chocolate chip (Roo’s Favorite), to even bacon-filled (“Fight-On”), most customers order a full stack for themselves or to share.
 The French Toast is also a favorite with fresh Hawaiian sweetbread.

-The omelettes are all extremely tasty, each with its own unique flavor.
+The omelets are all extremely tasty, each with its own unique flavor.
 My favorite is the Boulder, Not Denver which comes with peppers, ham, onion, and cheddar cheese.
 Others include My Big Fat Greek, Maui Wowie, Adams N’ Fig, and Eat Your Veggies.
-Each omelette is served with potatoes and toast.
-The servings are big and a lot customers walk out with some left-overs.
+Each omelet is served with potatoes and toast.
+The servings are big and a lot of customers walk out with some left-overs.

 11:00 AM: More L.A.
 Spots to Explore